 How It Blossomed

 - People started asking how they could help us, so we decided to make it more than a one-time thing.
 Many people have donated dresses, shorts, fabric, elastic, buttons and money for shipping.
-We currently do 2 shipments per year and have sent close to 1000 items.
+We currently do 2 shipments per year and have sent more than 1500 items.

 - We started making shorts because my son, Owen, thought the boys should get something too.